howyee/ebay_demo/README.md

 It demonstrates how to integrate backend API calls with a frontend UI using Flask, HTML, CSS, and JavaScript.

+A long-lived refresh token is also used in this project to automatically renew the eBay access token when it expires, so the token does not need to be manually re-authenticate each time.

 ---

 ## How It Works